 In October 2020, REP LLC entered into a second amended and restated registration rights agreement (the "Registration Rights Agreement") with REG, Yorktown Energy Partners XI, L.P., Boomer Petroleum, LLC, Bluescape Riley Exploration Holdings LLC, Bluescape Riley Exploration Acquisition LLC, Bobby Riley, Kevin Riley and Corey Riley.
-The Registration Rights Agreement provides for customary rights for these parties to demand that REP LLC (or certain successors by merger, which includes Riley Permian) file a resale shelf registration statement and certain piggyback rights with respect to registrable securities held by such parties (which registrable securities included the Riley Permian common stock received in the merger with REP LLC).
+The Registration Rights Agreement provided for customary rights for these parties to demand that REP LLC (or certain successors by merger, which includes Riley Permian) file a resale shelf registration statement and certain piggyback rights with respect to registrable securities held by such parties (which registrable securities included the Riley Permian Common Stock received in the merger with REP LLC).

-On April 7, 2021, the Company filed a registration statement on Form S-3, as updated by a prospectus supplement filed January 8, 2024 covering the offering for resale from time to time of up to 14,997,367 shares of our common stock owned by the selling stockholders named therein.
-Subject to certain limitations in the Registration Rights Agreement, parties to the agreement holding more than 15% of the thencurrently registrable securities under the agreement can require Riley Permian to participate in a firm underwritten resale of the securities, provided that Riley Permian will not be obligated to participate in more than two such underwritten resales per year.
+On May 10, 2024, the Company filed a registration statement on Form S-3, covering the offering for resale from time to time of up to 12,037,813 shares of our Common Stock owned by the selling stockholders named therein.
+Subject to certain limitations in the Registration Rights Agreement, parties to the agreement holding more than 15% of the then-currently registrable securities under the agreement could have required Riley Permian to participate in a firm underwritten resale of the securities, provided that Riley Permian will not be obligated to participate in more than two such underwritten resales per year.

-Subject to certain exceptions, if at any time Riley Permian proposes to register an offering of equity securities or conduct an underwritten offering, whether or not for its own account, then Riley Permian must notify the equity holders party to the Registration Rights Agreement of such proposal to allow them to include a specified number of their registrable securities in that registration statement or underwritten offering, as applicable.
-These registration rights will be subject to certain conditions and limitations, including the right of the underwriters to limit the number of shares to be included in a registration and Riley Permian's right to suspend use of a prospectus under a registration statement under certain circumstances, including if Riley Permian is pursuing a bona fide material acquisition, merger, reorganization, disposition or other similar transaction and Riley Permian's Board determines in good faith that Riley Permian's ability to pursue or consummate such a transaction would be materially and adversely affected by any required disclosure of such transaction in the registration statement (and such disclosure is then-required therein by applicable law, rule or regulation to permit offers and sales thereunder), Riley Permian has experienced some other material nonpublic event the disclosure of which in the registration statement at such time, in the good faith judgment of Riley Permian's Board, would materially and adversely affect Riley Permian (and such disclosure therein is then-required by applicable law, rule or regulation to permit offers and sales thereunder), or Riley Permian's Board shall have determined in good faith, upon the advice of counsel, that it is required by law, rule or regulation to file a post-effective amendment to such registration statement to reflect certain updated information of the type described in the Registration Rights Agreement.
-The Registration Rights Agreement provides certain time limitations on how long such delays may be implemented.
-Riley Permian will generally pay all registration expenses in connection with its obligations under the Registration Rights Agreement, regardless of whether a registration statement is filed or becomes effective.
+Subject to certain exceptions, if at any time Riley Permian proposed to register an offering of equity securities or conduct an underwritten offering, whether or not for its own account, then Riley Permian was required to notify the equity holders party to the Registration Rights Agreement of such proposal to allow them to include a specified number of their registrable securities in that registration statement or underwritten offering, as applicable.
+These registration rights were subject to certain conditions and limitations, including the right of the underwriters to limit the number of shares to be included in a registration and Riley Permian's right to suspend use of a prospectus under a registration statement under certain circumstances, including if Riley Permian was pursuing a bona fide material acquisition, merger, reorganization, disposition or other similar transaction and Riley Permian's Board determined in good faith that Riley Permian's ability to pursue or consummate such a transaction would be materially and adversely affected by any required disclosure of such transaction in the registration statement (and such disclosure is then-required therein by applicable law, rule or regulation to permit offers and sales thereunder), Riley Permian had experienced some other material nonpublic event the disclosure of which in the registration statement at such time, in the good faith judgment of Riley Permian's Board, would materially and adversely affect Riley Permian (and such disclosure therein is then-required by applicable law, rule or regulation to permit offers and sales thereunder), or Riley Permian's Board shall have determined in good faith, upon the advice of counsel, that it is required by law, rule or regulation to file a post-effective amendment to such registration statement to reflect certain updated information of the type described in the Registration Rights Agreement.
+The Registration Rights Agreement provided certain time limitations on how long such delays may be implemented.
+Riley Permian was generally to pay all registration expenses in connection with its obligations under the Registration Rights Agreement, regardless of whether a registration statement is filed or becomes effective.
+Effective February 26, 2025 (the fourth anniversary of the Company's merger with REP LLC), the shares held by the parties to the Registration Rights Agreement ceased to be registrable securities for purposes of the Registration Rights Agreement.